Dates: 03/06/2019 - 29/06/2019

 Just imagine decades of vigorous practice, immersion in yoga philosophy, teaching experience, academic training, meditation and personal development poured into their determination to instruct you!

 Emma’s yoga path started in 1999 – 2000 with Hatha and Ashtanga yoga.
 Slow yoga has become a daily habit since 2009 when she started practicing it with her teacher Janne Kontala.
 Emma also studied yoga therapy and has been teaching a wide range of yoga at several locations in Finland and abroad since 2008.
 Currently, in addition to her weekly lessons and courses, she trains with Janne Kontala slow yoga instructors in Helsinki, Stockholm, and Oulu.
 Key themes in her teaching are anatomy, body function, therapeutic perspective, and increased awareness and safety in practice.
+Emma is a registered Yoga teacher (E-RYT 200) with Yoga Alliance.

 Slow and dynamic flow yoga.